The Robotics Executive Committee has prepared a brief rationale explaining the case for a Robotics Department at the University of Michigan.

 Computing and automation are changing the technical world.
 Disparities are changing society.
 How can we lead as an educational institute?

-By building a leading Robotics Department.
+By building a leading Robotics Department, that leverages the University’s strengths across fields.

 Work together.
 Create smart machines.
 Serve society.